Tiny-Earth/DemoSite/site/src/intro.md

 - The Federal Strategic Plan for Advancing STEM Education and Cultivating Talent (CoSTEM, 2024) proposed organizing a plan for coordinating federal agencies across several areas: STEM engagement, teaching and learning, workforce development, research and innovation, and environments.
 The report called out course-based research experiences as an effective tool for providing students with access and opportunity to STEM research.
 - In Equitable and Effective Teaching in Undergraduate STEM Education: A framework for institutions, educators and disciplines, the National Academies of Sciences, Engineering, and Medicine (NASEM 2025) stated that the lack of widespread adoption of evidence-based teaching perpetuates educational disparities.
 The report recommended that students actively engage in disciplinary learning by leveraging student interest and identities, accounting for sociocultural influences, and providing transparency in process and intentions.

-Despite these findings, 70% of instructors have reported extensive use of lecturing in their courses, rather than evidence-based instructional strategies [american2019levers, stains_anatomy_2018](@cite), citing the absence of formal pedagogical training as one of the main reasons [walczyk2007obstacles](@cite).
+Despite these recommendations, 70% of STEM instructors have reported extensive use of lecturing in their courses, rather than evidence-based instructional strategies [american2019levers, stains_anatomy_2018](@cite), citing the absence of formal pedagogical training as one of the main reasons [walczyk2007obstacles](@cite).
 The good news is that faculty who receive pedagogical training are more likely to seek innovative teaching methods and implement learner-centered practices (Marsh & Hattie, 2002; Walczyk & Ramsey, 2003).

 ### STEM has an Equity Problem

-The problem of not using evidence-based practices is compounded when we ignore the role of systemic inequities in US higher education, where underrepresentation in STEM is prevalent.
 More than half of the approximately 600,000 college students who intend to major in STEM switch to other fields [thiry_talking_2019, handelsman_achieving_2022](@cite).

 Although a disheartening 42% of white students leave STEM majors, the problem is much worse for students of color: 58% of Latine students and 66% of Black students leave STEM [riegle2019does](@cite).